-- Install a system to pump greywater (from the washing machine, basins, shower and bath) to the garden.
+- Use greywater (from the washing machine, basins, shower and bath) in the garden.

 In the garden:

-- Plant indigenous plants which can tolerate extreme heat and require little watering.
+- Plant indigenous (local) plants which can tolerate extreme heat and require little watering.

-- Group plants with the same water needs together, so that you don’t overwater plants with varying water needs.
+- Group plants with the same water needs together so that you don’t overwater plants with different water needs.

 - Plant in the right season.
 For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
 In summer rainfall areas, you can plant in spring and early summer.

-- Define water requirements for your organisation, building or unit of production.
+- Define water requirements for your department, building or unit of production.

-- Appoint a person to track water use and identify strengths to build on and weaknesses to rectify.
+- Appoint a person to track water usage and identify strengths and weaknesses.

-- Ensure that people are aware of how to report major water losses from leaking or damaged pipes and hoses.
+- Encourage people to be alert of leaking taps and report major water losses from leaking or damaged pipes and hoses.

-- Reduce the chances of leakage by turning taps off lightly and getting washers replaced when leaks are discovered.
+- Reduce leaks by turning taps off lightly and getting washers replaced when leaks are discovered.